 Spencer Dryden, the Jefferson Airplane’s original drummer, was fired from the band in February 1970 by a unanimous vote of the other members.
 Burned out by acid and Altamont, Dryden took some time off before he joined the New Riders of the Purple Sage in 1972.
 The Jefferson Airplane sent out a press release in April of 1970 announcing Joey Covington as their new drummer.
 He toured the U.S. and Europe with the Airplane in 1970.

 Covington invited his friend Papa John Creach to sit in with the Airplane for a concert at Winterland in San Francisco on October 5, 1970.
 The Airplane members loved Papa John’s playing and made him a permanent member of the Airplane and Hot Tuna.
-Joey helped Papa John put together his first solo album by selecting the songs, hiring the musicians, playing drum, and writing the Papa John top 40 single “Janitor Drives a Cadillac”.
+Joey helped Papa John put together his first solo album by selecting the songs, hiring the musicians, playing drums, and writing the Papa John top 40 single “Janitor Drives a Cadillac”.

 Blows Against the Empire